 The bill also includes a provision to help British and German citizens who apply for citizenship of the other country before the end of the transition period.
 Under this provision, they will be allowed to retain their original citizenship even if the decision on their naturalisation is made after the end of the transition period.
 In such cases, dual citizenship will be tolerated under certain conditions.

-The act must be approved by the German Bundestag with the consent of the Bundesrat.
+The bill must be approved by the German Bundestag with the consent of the Bundesrat.
+It was approved by the German Bundestag on 17 January 2019 and will be addressed by the Bundesrat on 15 February 2019.

-The aim is for it to enter into force on the same date as the Withdrawal Agreement, that is, presumably on 30 March 2019, thus ensuring that its provisions are not applied should the Withdrawal Agreement not come about.
+The aim is that the act will enter into force on the same date as the Withdrawal Agreement, that is, presumably on 30 March 2019, thus ensuring that its provisions are not applied should the Withdrawal Agreement not come about.